djvill/APLS/doc/how-to-use/browse-transcripts.md

 The following image shows the top of the <span class="apls-page">Transcripts</span> page when you first load it:

-{% include screengrab.html src="transcripts/overview.png" %}
+{% include screengrab.html src="transcripts/overview.png" layout=true %}

 - The <span class="keyterm">transcript list</span> (highlighted in **red**{:.hl-1} above) continues all the way down the page.
 This is where you can...
   - [Browse transcripts](#browsing-transcripts) available in APLS